ImperialCollegeLondon/pnextract/src/libvoxel/README.md

 This library serves as a header-only 3D image manipulation and I/O for my other software which work with X-ray computer tomography data.

-In addition, voxelImageConvert and voxelToFoam(Par) applications are included here (when needed) for convinience; the libvoxel codes (all starting with voxelImage) are independent of these apps.
+In addition, voxelImageProcess and voxelToFoam(Par) applications may be included here for convinience; the libvoxel codes (all starting with voxelImage) are independent of these two packages.

-voxelImageConvert is also used to generate synthetic images for testing libvoxel and other packages.

-The library can read and write 3D image data in ascii (.dat) or binary (.raw) formats, in Avizo (.am) formats (only uncompressed and ByteRLE encoded data are supported).
+The library can read raw data in ascii (.dat) or binary (.raw) formats, in Avizo (.am) formats (only uncompressed and ByteRLE encoded data are supported).
 It can also read raw.gz and .tif image formats provided that the  [libz] and [libtiff] libraries are available.

+### Usage

+This library is used to read 3D image files from other codes, however the standalone app `voxelImageProcess`, which solely acts as an interface to libvoxel, can be used to print help messages about the keywords supported by libvoxel:

+   `voxelImageProcess -h`

-### Instructions
+### Compile instructions

 #### pre-requisites: